-Your air conditioner is plugging away through another Buffalo summer and then your cold air stops blowing.
-You call an A/C system professional to come to your home and evaluate the problem and by the time it’s all said and done you’re going to have to pay a chuck of change for the repair.
+Your air conditioner is plugging away through another Buffalo summer and then the cold air stops blowing.
+You call an A/C system professional to come to your home and evaluate the problem and the next thing you know you’re going to have to pay a steep price for the repair.
 So at what point do you surrender and just change out your current air conditioning equipment?

-Obviously the older your system gets, the more it’s likely to fail and lose efficiency.
-Air conditioning systems over eight years old are now much less efficient than the more recent energy-efficient equipment available today.
-Furthermore, if your equipment is more than 15 years old, odds are you are going to lose more money over time to keep it functioning than if you just bought a new, energy-efficient air conditioning system.
+Obviously as your system ages it’s likely to fail and lose efficiency.
+Air conditioning systems over eight years old are already much less efficient than the more recent energy-efficient equipment available today.
+But if your AC is more than 13 years old, you are likely to lose more money over time to keep it running than if you just bought a new, energy-efficient air conditioner.

-To keep on topic with the above theme, eventually it’s going to begin costing more to replace parts and repair issues than it would to just buy a new AC system.
-Another factor to note is R-22, the usual refrigerant for old A/C equipment, is being discontinued for the protection of the environment.
-If your air conditioner was assembled before 2010, you will soon see a spike in the price of your refrigerant until you replace your system.
+To keep on topic with the theme above, eventually it’s going to begin costing more to invest in new parts and fix issues than it would to just purchase a new AC system.
+Another thing to note is R-22, the usual refrigerant for old air conditioning equipment, is being phased out for the protection of the environment.
+If your air conditioner was assembled before 2010, you will soon see a spike in the price of your refrigerant until you replace your equipment.

-Science is constantly improving and with that comes more energy-efficient air conditioners.
-New systems tend to cost less to operate because they can cool the home more efficiently, lowering your cooling bills – and who doesn’t like that?
+Science is always improving and with that comes more energy-efficient air conditioners.
+New systems tend to cost less to run because they are able to cool the home more efficiently, saving you money on your cooling bills – and who doesn’t want that?

-To set-up a complimentary in-home estimate to replace your old inefficient air conditioner, call Sunbeam Service Experts Heating & Air Conditioning at 716-427-6807.
-We will come over, inspect your current AC system, and discuss all of your options with you so you can make the ideal selection for your home.
-For more information regarding if now is the right time to upgrade, download our free Home Heating and Cooling for Dummies eBook.
+To set-up a free in-home estimate to replace your current inefficient A/C equipment, call Sunbeam Service Experts at 716-427-6807.
+We will visit your home, inspect your current cooling system, and discuss all of your options with you so you can make the ideal selection for your home.
+For additional information regarding if now is the right time to upgrade, download our free Home Heating and Cooling for Dummies eBook.